bryanthowell-tableau/tableau_tools/README.md

 Now that you are signed-in, the object will hold all of the session state information and can be used to make any number of calls to that Site.

+You can signin AS another user as well, through impersonation.
+You must first get that user's LUID for the given site you want to sign into:

+    t = TableauServerRest("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
+    # Most LUID lookups live in the main object of TableauServerRest
+    t.signin()
+    user_luid = t.query_user_luid('a.user')
+    t2 = TableauServerRest("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
+    t2.signin(user_luid_to_impersonate=user_luid)

+Starting in API 3.6 (2019.4+), you can use a Personal Access Token to signin rather than username and password.
+Simply use the `pat_name` and `pat_secret` optional parameters rather than `username` and `password` in the `signin()` method.
+One note: as of this writing, you cannot do an impersonation signin when using PAT instead of username/password credentials.
+But always check the most recent documentation of the Tableau Server REST API to see if things have changed.

 #### 1.1.4 Connecting to multiple sites
 The Tableau REST API only allows a session to a single Site at a time.
 To deal with multiple sites, you can create multiple objects representing each site.
 To sign in to a site, you need the `site_content_url`, which is the portion of the URL that represents the Site.